A List of Servant Leadership Books, Essays, and Articles Recommended by Dr. Kent M. Keith

 This is the fourth work that Greenleaf said constituted his servant leadership message.
 It is a book-length parable, first published in 1979.
 In it Greenleaf described the work of professor Billings, a university professor who set up a campus residence called Jefferson House for students who were willing to commit to serving others.
 Professor Billings advised and guided the students during their years at Jefferson House, donating his time in addition to teaching regular university courses.
 The students were required to initiate service projects, undertake internships, and discuss the messages of visiting speakers.
 The parable addressed issues of organizational leadership learned through internships, as well as the role of trustees in the governance of the university.
 The middle part of the book is really about organizational and board issues.
 This book has inspired a number of universities to set up their own versions of a Jefferson House to encourage students to become servant-leaders.

 In 1980, ten years after launching the servant leadership movement with his first essay, Greenleaf looked back and reflected on servant leadership.
-In this essay he noted a lack of vision in institutions, and called on trustees to provide it.
+In this essay, he noted a lack of vision in institutions and called on trustees to provide it.
 He said that we know how to help young people to become servants, and we know how to transform institutions.
 He saw a special role for seminaries in providing vision for churches and other institutions, and foundations in providing vision for universities.
-At the end, he urged us to focus on helping young people learn how to serve and lead, to transform future institutions into servant-institutions.
+In the end, he urged us to focus on helping young people learn how to serve and lead, to transform future institutions into servant-institutions.

 This is an excellent biography.
 It connects Greenleaf with his times and with other thought leaders.
 I recommend it highly.